brikis98/yevgeniy-brikman-homepage/_posts/2022-01-06-conscious-business.md

 Example:

-- When I see three severe outages in a span of a couple weeks...
+- When I see three severe outages in a span of a couple of weeks...
 - I get worried that customers are going to start thinking of our product as unreliable and stop trusting our business.
 - It seems like our technical debt is really catching up to us, and if we don't do something about it soon, we're going to be in trouble.
 - What are your thoughts on this?